 - The ability to rate comments based on value and surface the best ones to the top of the list.
 This is better than simple chronology because the comments future readers see are most likely to be useful.

-- The ability to give calls to action to people who comment.
-After they post a comment, you can invite them to share the post, opt into a list, etc. You can even provide different calls to action depending on whether it is their first comment on your blog or not.
+- The ability to give calls to action to people who leave a comment.
+After they post a comment, you can invite them to share the post on social media, put their email address onto your list, etc. You can even provide different calls to action depending on whether it is their first comment on your blog or not.

 - You can easily turn any blog comment into a usable testimonial with the click of a button (if you also use Thrive Ovation).
 This means you can capture those times where they say how awesome you are. 🙂 And if that’s ALL they say, you can turn it into a testimonial and not publish it as a blog comment.

 Thrive Comments allows you to maximize the positive impact of blog comments.
 If you’re going to bother having them, you might as well get the most out of them.

 Don’t Be Afraid To Delete Comments